 While you are getting treatment at our rehab centre you will learn how to manage your sober time.
 In doing so, you will be able to keep yourself occupied and prevent any type of boredom.
 Boredom in recovery is one of the most common relapse triggers.

 During your treatment, you will partake in various activities such as yoga, swimming, biking, and much more.
-You may find out that you really enjoy one of these activities and continue it back home when you finish your addiction treatment, or pick up an old hobby that fell to the wayside during active addiction.
+You may find out that you really enjoy one of these activities and continue it back home when you finish your addiction treatment or pick up an old hobby that fell to the wayside during active addiction.
 Keeping yourself occupied when you return home is a key part of preventing relapse.

-5. Mindfulness practice.
+5. Mindfulness Practice.

 Mindfulness is an integral part of our addiction treatment programme and we encourage our clients to continue using it once they have left our centre.
-Mindfulness practice will help you develop new thought patterns that may help you to have a new sense of personal power, renewed alertness, and highly improved ability to avoid relapse.
+Mindfulness practice will help you develop new thought patterns that may help you to have a new sense of personal power, renewed alertness, and a highly improved ability to avoid relapse.

 When you take care of yourself physically, it is much easier to take care of your mental health as well.
 We use various forms of physical activity as part of our addiction treatment programme at The Cabin Chiang Mai, and maintaining an active, healthy lifestyle afterwards will also be an integral part of any relapse prevention plan.

-The Cabin Chiang Mai will help you Prevent Relapse
+The Cabin Chiang Mai Will Help You Prevent Relapse

 After completing treatment and leaving our facility with a solid relapse prevention plan in hand, we do not simply wave you out the door and wish you good luck.
-Our aftercare programme is designed to keep in contact with all clients and encourage and support you as you reintegrate into ‘normal’ life.
+Our aftercare programme is designed to keep in contact with all clients and encourage and support you as you reintegrate into a ‘normal’ life.

 We recommend joining our online meetings and of course meetings in your local area back home to help further prevent relapse.